 The ground floor of the Manor House, and especially the Music Room.
-And don't miss the daily tour with David Pupo, the director of membership and concierge services who does double duty as the in-house historian.
+And if you're curious, and you should be, see if you can get an estate tour from David Pupo, the director of membership and concierge services who does double duty as the in-house historian.
 He's been coming to the estate since he was a local kid swimming in the pool.

 What to Do Nearby

 The nearby town of Lenox is cute and preppy, as expected for this part of the world, with everything concentrated into a few walkable blocs: a great local bookstore, The Bookstore and Get Lit Wine Bar, a bar with an outdoor patio (The Olde Heritage Tavern), and a tapas restaurant (Brava).
 The clothes and housewares in most of the shops were nothing to get excited about, with two extremely stylish exceptions: Design Menagerie and MacKimmie Co.